 A network service in embeNET, is a separated piece of functionality built around the communication over a single UDP port (rarely - multiple UDP ports).
-Two examples of services built into the core embeNET stack are:
+Three examples of services distributed with the embeNET stack are:

 - ENMS: embeNET Network Management service that allows to gather information about the network operation from the nodes

 - MQTT-SN client service that allows to use the popular MQTT publish/subscribe architecture in UDP networks and connect to standard MQTT brokers

 - BOTA: Bulk-Over-The-Air service that allows to send large portions of data (for example - new firmware) between the nodes.
 Note that BOTA service is not available in this demo